 Take a trip to Old Havana by way of Miami at Hoy Como Ayer.
 This lounge tucked away in Little Havana, celebrates "today like yesterday," which is also the English translation of its name.
 Teeming with nostalgia and despite not having a proper dance floor, Hoy Como Ayer is a haven for son (a Cuban salsa-style dance), romantic boleros and other Latin dances.

 Also in Little Havana on the famed Calle Ocho, there's the historic Ball & Chain.
 Step onto the dance floor or join the dancers on the bar for the liveliest night out.
-See a variety of artists and DJs play Cuban music and learn some spicy Latin moves for free every Thursday at 9 pm.
+See a variety of artists and DJs play Cuban music and learn some spicy Latin moves.

 In addition to the restaurants and clubs, there are dance schools with salsa lessons for every level from novice to advanced.
 Salsa Lovers is among them.
 The studio near Florida International University's west campus, is well-known for its 55-minute group lessons of "rueda" or casino-style salsa.
 Think of it as choreographed line dancing where dance partners are exchanged like a roulette wheel.
 The circles can get pretty large and can accommodate 100 people dancing at one time.